OfficeDev/msteams-docs.pt-BR/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 ## <a name="bot-response-with-adaptive-card"></a>Resposta do bot com Cartão Adaptável

 > [!NOTE]
-> O pré-requisito para obter a resposta do bot com um Cartão adaptável é que você deve adicionar o objeto `bot` ao manifesto do aplicativo e definir o escopo necessário para o bot.
-Use a mesma ID da extensão de mensagem para o bot.
+> The prerequisite to get the bot response with an Adaptive card is that you must add the `bot` object to your app manifest, and define the required scope for the bot.
+Use the same ID as your message extension for your bot.

 Você também pode responder ao `submitAction` inserindo uma mensagem com um Cartão Adaptável no canal com um bot.
 O usuário pode visualizar a mensagem antes de enviá-la.
 Isso é útil em cenários em que você coleta informações dos usuários antes de criar uma resposta de Cartão Adaptável ou quando atualiza o cartão depois que alguém interage com ele.